gakowalski/export-user-data/readme.md

 * Exports users by role
 * Exports users by date range
 * Export user BuddyPress xProfile data

-For feature request and bug reports, [please use the Q Support Website](https://qstudio.us/support/categories/export-user-data).

-Please do not use the Wordpress.org forum to report bugs, as we no longer monitor or respond to questions there.

 ## Installation ##